 However Republic Bancorp's short interest can also be evaluated against the total number of Republic Bancorp shares, or, against the total number of tradable Republic Bancorp shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Republic Bancorp's short interest could be expressed as 0% of the outstanding shares (for every 100,000 Republic Bancorp shares in existence, roughly 0 shares are currently held short) or 0.0097% of the tradable shares (for every 100,000 tradable Republic Bancorp shares, roughly 10 shares are currently held short).

 Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Republic Bancorp.

 Find out more about how you can short Republic Bancorp stock.

-While Republic Bancorp's payout ratio might seem fairly standard, it's worth remembering that Republic Bancorp may be investing much of the rest of its net profits in future growth.
+While Republic Bancorp's payout ratio might seem low, this can signify that Republic Bancorp is investing more in its future growth.